Introducing the Man Behind It All

 - Operational inefficiencies that Jacobs believes he can solve through AI and modernization

-Jacobs' goal with QXO is to roll up the industry, integrating each acquisition in sequence while deploying AI to build more efficient operations — eventually leading to increased margins.
+Jacobs' goal with QXO is to roll up the industry, integrating each acquisition in sequence while deploying AI to build more efficient operations, eventually leading to increased margins.
+Specifically, building products distribution traditionally operates on thin margins with significant waste in inventory management, order processing, and logistics coordination.
+Jacobs plans to deploy AI-driven demand forecasting, automated order systems, and route optimization to compress costs and improve inventory turns, similar to the operational improvements he achieved at United Rentals and XPO.
 Publicly, Jacobs has stated QXO will achieve $50 billion in recurring revenue within the next decade, which implies a roughly 1,000% increase in revenues since it went public in January 2025.

 The First Acquisition

 On April 29, 2025, QXO made its first acquisition.
-The company acquired Beacon Roofing Supply in an $11 billion buyout at $124 per share — a 10.8x multiple of Beacon's 2025 EBITDA and 10.1x its 2026 EBITDA, a slight premium to industry averages.
+The company acquired Beacon Roofing Supply in an $11 billion buyout at $124 per share, a 10.8x multiple of Beacon's 2025 EBITDA and 10.1x its 2026 EBITDA, a slight premium to industry averages.
+The premium is reasonable for a platform acquisition that gives QXO an established distribution network and immediate scale, though investors should watch whether future deals can be completed at more attractive multiples as the rollup gains momentum.

 Investors quickly approved, and QXO's stock doubled within months of the deal.
 This strategic acquisition has quickly led QXO to become one of the largest distributors in the U.S. building products market.
 It has also granted QXO long-standing trust, as Beacon has been in business since 1928, with key distribution centers near major cities and areas undergoing significant redevelopment.